salesforce/storm-dynamic-spout/README.md

 #### Provided Implementations
 ##### [DefaultRetryManager](src/main/java/com/salesforce/storm/spout/sideline/kafka/retryManagers/DefaultRetryManager.java)
-This is our default implementation for the spout.
-It attempts retries of failed tuples a maximum of MAX_RETRIES times.
+This is the default implementation for the spout.
+It attempts retries of failed tuples a maximum of `MAX_RETRIES` times.
 After a tuple fails more than that, it will be "acked" or marked as completed and never tried again.
 Each retry is attempted using an exponential back-off time period.
-The first retry will be attempted within MIN_RETRY_TIME_MS milliseconds.
-Each attempt after that will be retried at (FAIL_COUNT * MIN_RETRY_TIME_MS) milliseconds.
+The first retry will be attempted within `MIN_RETRY_TIME_MS` milliseconds.
+Each attempt after that will be retried at (`FAIL_COUNT` * `MIN_RETRY_TIME_MS`) milliseconds.

 ###### Configuration
 Config Key   | Type | Description | Default Value |